Beautygeekone/LuciaBelenLeivaPortfolio/README.md

-# 📟 Lucia Belen Leiva | Full-Stack Developer Portfolio
+# 📟 Lucia Belen Leiva | Web Developer Portfolio

 A retro-styled interactive portfolio inspired by **'Old Mainframes' and classic terminal interfaces.
 This project showcases my journey from education to technology, featuring an interactive trivia game and an ASCII-art interface.